pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 ### Dictionary snake_case/camelCase Key Translation Fixes in Provider Python SDKs

-Providers are being updated to address `dict` key translation issues.
-Prior versions of provider Python SDKs would unintentionally translate keys of user-defined `dict` inputs (e.g. AWS `tags`) from snake_case to camelCase (and vice versa for outputs) if the key happened to exist in the provider's internal translation tables.
+Prior versions of Pulumi provider Python SDKs would unintentionally translate keys of user-defined `dict` inputs (e.g. AWS `tags`) from snake_case to camelCase (and vice versa for outputs) if the key happened to exist in the provider's internal translation tables.
 Additionally, some provider SDKs did not consistently translate keys of nested data structures.

-The 3.0-based provider Python SDKs have addressed these issues:
+All 3.0-based Pulumi provider Python SDKs have addressed these issues:

 * Dictionary keys in user-defined `dict`s are no longer modified.
 * Dictionary keys in nested outputs are now consistently snake_case.
-If accessing camelCase keys from such output classes, move to accessing the values via the class's snake_case property getters.
+If you're accessing camelCase keys from such output classes, you need to update your cod eto access the values via the class's snake_case property getters.
 A warning will be logged when accessing values from output classes using camelCase keys.

 ```python
 from pulumi import export